vcalexa/world-cup-score-board/README.md

 #### Design Decisions

-The library uses an in-memory storage solution for simplicity.
-The state of ongoing matches is stored in a simple List.
+1. The library uses an in-memory storage solution for simplicity.
+The state of ongoing matches is stored in a synchronized
+   List to insure thread safety.
-Used Thread.sleep in tests to avoid same values for LocalDateNow.now() values instead of using Clock for simplicity
+2. Used Thread.sleep in tests to avoid same values for LocalDateNow.now() values instead of using Clock for simplicity
-Other concurrence mechanisms such as synchronized were omitted for simplicity
+3. In this implementation, the decision has been made to keep the `getActiveGames()` method within the `WorldCupScoreBoardService` class, rather than extracting it into a separate service class.
+4. The `getActiveGames()` method is tightly related to the responsibilities of the `WorldCupScoreBoardService`.
+It directly leverages the internal state of the service, accessing the `games` list.
+5. While the Single Responsibility Principle (SRP) suggests separating concerns, the decision here prioritizes simplicity and direct access to the required state.
+The application's specific requirements and the desire to keep the implementation straightforward played a crucial role in this design choice.